X

 • Material used for fabrication, such as composite resin, zirconia or metal alloy covered in resin

-The prices offered by Clove Dental for some of the most popular bridge designs are as follows:
+The prices offered by Clove Dental for some of the most popular dental bridge designs are as follows:

 Metal Bridge